| Important: As of April 9th, 2007, new websites will not be accepted to EUroute flight plan database.

 the following common parameters:

-site=xx where xx is your internet domain country code
+site=xxwhere xx is your internet domain country code

 (i.e. pl for Poland) will instruct EUroute to switch colors and other

-language=xx where xx is the language acronym (i.e. en
+settings to match your country preferences,language=xxwhere xx is the language acronym (i.e. en

 for english) will instruct EUroute to switch to the chosen language.
+It is recommended that you explicitly state the siteandlanguageparameters when linking from external sites.
+Ways to link in:

-will show the standard search form.
+http://euroutepro.com/fp/fp_main.phpwill show the standard search form.
 You can replace it with any form

 you would like and feed the results to our search engine as described

-will show all flight plans from EPWA (departure airport) to EDDF
+in the following paragraph.http://euroutepro.com/fp/fp_main.php?dep=EPWA&arr=EDDFwill show all flight plans from EPWA (departure airport) to EDDF

 (arrival airport).
-You can use empty values (i.e. dep=EPWA&arr= ).
+You can use empty values (i.e.dep=EPWA&arr=).

 However, if you leave one of the fields empty, EUroute will assume you

-are looking only for local airports (i.e. with site=pl
+are looking only for local airports (i.e. withsite=plempty value ofarrwill return only arrival airports in

-(percent sign) as a wildcard.
+Poland only.
+To find all airports irrespective of country use%(percent sign) as a wildcard.
 Remember that HTTP will encode %-signs

+in your query string with "%25".
 If you need help with integrating EUroute into your website, or

 you need something special, don't hesitate to